Skip to main content

 11. Then, unplug the device and plug it back in.

-12. If the analysis continues to fail due to encryption, move on to the next solution below.
+12. If the analysis still fails due to encryption, continue to Step 2.

 2. Plug in your child's iOS device.